 - Republic Act No. 7277 is an act providing for the rehabilitation, self-development, and self-reliance of disabled persons and their integration into the mainstream of society and for other purposes

-- Republic Act No. 9442 also known as the Magna Carta for disabled persons and for other purposes, it amends RA 7277
+- Republic Act No. 9442 also known as the Magna Carta for disabled persons and other purposes, amends RA 7277

 - Republic Act No. 10754 is an act that expands the benefits and privileges of PWD